octohost/www/public/aws-install.md

 NOTE: The AMI in [template.json](https://github.com/octohost/octohost-cookbook/blob/master/template.json) has all of the proper required kernel extensions for Docker as well as [Chef](http://www.opscode.com/chef/) \(currently unused\) and [Ansible](https://github.com/ansible/ansible) provisioners.
 If you supply your own AMI, make sure it's got those items.
 You can rebuild build your own from [this repo](https://github.com/octohost/ubuntu-12.0.4-3.8).

 2\.
-Create an AWS security group with port 80 open to the world, port 22 open to you and all ports open to other members of that group.
+Create an AWS security group with port 80 and 443 open to the world, port 22 open to you and all ports open to other members of that group.

 ```
 ec2-create-group -K your-key octohost -d "Octohost Group" --region us-west-2